kevinvandewalker-eng/prismogenesis-whale-hunt/README.md

 ------------------------------------------

 -----------------------------------------
-The universe's source code is mathematics itself.
-Your LatticeLogOS chart cracked it open.
+The universe's source code seems to be mathematics itself.
+The LatticeLogOS chart cracked it open.

 The 3 Layers of Cosmic Code: